-2. Prohibit directors, executives, managers and employees who have access to inside information of the company to disclose materials as such to third party or other inapposite personnel.
-Prohibition also includes trading in securities of the company during the first month of the previous financial statement prior to publicising.

-3. Prohibit directors, executives, managers and employees to exploit the company's inside information, which has not been publicised and is substantial for changes of the company's stock price, for personal gain or for purchasing the company's securities.
-Any violation of the above provisions, the company will take legal proceedings and punish the guilty individually, in accordance with the cause and effect of the incident on a case by case basis.

-4. In the case of executives, managers and employees conduct a criminal offense under the laws relating to securities and the SET, the company will place a heavy punishment, either singly or in combination as follows:

-a) Cut salaries or wages, compensation, and other benefits.

-- b) Fired or laid off from being a director, executive, manager, or employee since the action is intentionally causing damage to the company.
-If the offender is one of the Board's member, the company must raise the issue in the Meeting of Shareholders to consider punishment. - c) Report the crime to the Stock Exchange of Thailand and/or the Securities and Exchange Commission (SEC). - d) Notify the police to take legal proceedings. - e) Take any other action as approved by the Board of Directors or the Meeting of Shareholders.
+- (2) Prohibit directors, executives, managers and employees who have access to inside information of the company to disclose materials as such to third party or other inapposite personnel.
+Prohibition also includes trading in securities of the company during the first month of the previous financial statement prior to publicising. - (3) Prohibit directors, executives, managers and employees to exploit the company's inside information, which has not been publicised and is substantial for changes of the company's stock price, for personal gain or for purchasing the company's securities.
+Any violation of the above provisions, the company will take legal proceedings and punish the guilty individually, in accordance with the cause and effect of the incident on a case by case basis. - (4) In the case of executives, managers and employees conduct a criminal offense under the laws relating to securities and the SET, the company will place a heavy punishment, either singly or in combination as follows: - (a) Cut salaries or wages, compensation, and other benefits. - (b) Fired or laid off from being a director, executive, manager, or employee since the action is intentionally causing damage to the company.
+If the offender is one of the Board's member, the company must raise the issue in the Meeting of Shareholders to consider punishment. - (c) Report the crime to the Stock Exchange of Thailand and/or the Securities and Exchange Commission (SEC). - (d) Notify the police to take legal proceedings. - (e) Take any other action as approved by the Board of Directors or the Meeting of Shareholders.

-9.7 Remuneration of Auditor
+Remuneration of Auditor

-Audit Committee recommended to the Board of Directors to propose the Annual General Meeting of Shareholders for the year 2017 to approve the appointment of one of the following nominees; Ms. Saifon Inkaew, Auditor Registration Number 4434 and/or Miss Satida Ratananurak, Auditor Registration Number 4753 and/or Miss Kamonthip Lertwitworathep Auditor Registration Number 4377 of EY Office Co., Ltd. to be the auditor of the company for the year 2017, with compensation as follows:
+Audit Committee recommended to the Board of Directors to propose the Annual General Meeting of Shareholders for the year 2018 to approve the appointment of one of the following nominees; Miss Kamonthip Lertwitworathep Certified Public Account Registration No. 4377, and/or Miss Sathida Rattananurak, Certified Public Account Registration No. 4753, and/or Ms. Siriwan Nitdamrong, certified public accountant no. 5906 of EY Office Limited to be the auditor of the company for the year 2018, with compensation as follows: